-Usage: isabelle version [OPTIONS]

--i short identification (derived from Mercurial id)

-Display Isabelle version information.
+Usage: isabelle version [OPTIONS] Options are: -i short identification (derived from Mercurial id) Display Isabelle version information.

-The default is to output the full version string of the Isabelle distribution, e.g. "Isabelle2020: April 2020.
+The default is to output the full version string of the Isabelle distribution, e.g. "Isabelle2021: February 2021.

 The -i option produces a short identification derived from the Mercurial id of the ISABELLE\HOME directory.